ra1phn/Code_Challenge_2/README.md

 - Remaining slots counter (starts at 1, not 0)
 - Disabled form when limit is hit
 - Stylish, responsive design

 ---

-### Submission

-Code is pushed to GitHub and ready for deployment or presentation.

----